By Lucie Laumonier

 To make candied orange peel, cut the peel of one orange into five pieces and scrape off the pith with a knife.
 Then soak the peels in nice fresh water for 9 days, changing the water every day.
 After that, bring them just to a boil in fresh water, then spread them on a cloth and let them dry very well.
 Put them in a pot and cover with honey, and boil over a low fire and skim.
 To test whether the honey is cooked, drop one drop of hot honey into a bowl of water.
 If it spreads, it is not cooked; but if the drop of honey holds together in the water without spreading, it is cooked.
 Draw out the orange peels one at a time and layer them, sprinkling with ginger powder between each layer, usque in infinitum.
 Let season a month or more before eating.

 Besides its role in the kitchen, honey’s medicinal properties meant that it appeared frequently in electuaries, that is, in medicinal recipes.
 Because of its antibacterial properties, honey could also serve to make unguents and was used as a topical remedy applied directly to the skin.
-Versatile and readily available, honey was the sweetener of choice for most of the European people.
+Versatile and readily available, honey was the sweetener of choice for most European people.
 Sugar, a luxurious commodity, only appeared on their tables in the high Middle Ages.

 From South-East Asia to Europe: The Sugarcane